Stopping the fibrosis causing chronic kidney disease

 Compounds that slow fibrosis in the kidneys and heart were discovered by Professor Darren Kelly and his colleagues at the University of Melbourne’s Faculty of Medicine, Dentistry and Health Sciences, the University’s Bio21 Molecular Science & Biotechnology Institute, and St Vincent’s Hospital Melbourne.

-The team went on to identify a lead compound, FT011, which delays kidney disease and heart failure in people with diabetes.
+”We identified a lead compound, FT011, which delays kidney disease and heart failure in people with diabetes,” Professor Kelly says.

-The team has also developed DNA testing protocols to identify patients more likely to suffer from fibrosis and thus to respond to FT011.
+The team has also developed DNA testing protocols to identify patients more likely to have fibrosis and thus to respond to Certa Therapeutics’ drugs.

 Technology development history